-- If a student on The Access Project wishes to raise a concern, they may speak to their University Access Officer directly, or contact the safeguarding team at stayingsafe@theaccessproject.org.uk - If a member of staff, a tutor or a volunteer has identified any signs or indicators that a child/young person is being abused or if a safeguarding incident has occurred, they should immediately contact the DCPO - Known facts should be recorded in writing and sent to the DCPO without delay by completing an incident/ concern form available online here.
-You can also contact the safeguarding team at stayingsafe@theaccessproject.org.uk - The incident should be recorded factually and should include the account provided by the young person, using their exact words where possible. - In the event of an emergency, and the child is at immediate risk of harm, staff, tutors and volunteers should inform the police first and then the DCPO.
+- If a student on The Access Project wishes to raise a concern, they may speak to their University Access Officer directly, or contact the safeguarding team at stayingsafe@theaccessproject.org.uk - If a member of staff, a tutor or a volunteer has identified any signs or indicators that a child/young person is being abused or if a safeguarding incident has occurred, they should immediately contact the DCPO - Known facts should be recorded in writing and sent to the DCPO without delay by completing an incident/ concern form.
+A form specific to the student/pairing is emailed to the tutor every week as part of their compliance and internal staff can access the forms on Salesforce.
+Anyone wishing to report a concern can also email stayingsafe@theaccessproject.org.uk

-They can also contact the NSPCC out of office hours or for impartial advice.
-Contact numbers can be found in section 10 of this document

-- If an incident occurs in the school where a University Access Officer (UAO) is based, they should follow the school's safeguarding procedures for reporting a concern.
+- The incident should be recorded factually and should include the account provided by the young person, using their exact words where possible. - In the event of an emergency, where the child is at immediate risk of harm, staff, tutors and volunteers should inform the police first and then the DCPO.
+They can also contact the NSPCC for impartial advice.
+Contact numbers can be found in section 10 of this document - If an incident occurs in the school where a University Access Officer is based, they should follow the school's safeguarding procedures for reporting a concern.
 If the student is a part of The Access Project, they should also inform The Access Project's DCPO - For incidents regarding e-safety concerns, follow the steps in this flowchart.